RaphaelKarg/Laptop-Home-Server/README.md

 nvidia-smi
 ```
 *If a table appears displaying the information for the GTX 1050 Ti, you are all set and ready to open CasaOS.*

+#### 4. Jellyfin Transcoding Optimization (NVENC)
+With the GTX 1050 Ti successfully passed through to the Docker container, Jellyfin's internal playback settings were meticulously optimized to leverage the GPU for hardware-accelerated video decoding and encoding.
+This ensures smooth playback across all network devices while keeping the host CPU utilization near zero.

+The following parameters were hardcoded within the Jellyfin Dashboard -> Playback settings:

+* **Hardware Acceleration API:** Set to **Nvidia NVENC**.
+* **Hardware Decoding:** Enabled across all supported codecs (H264, HEVC, MPEG2, VC1, VP9, HEVC 10bit, and VP9 10bit) to maximize hardware offloading.
+* **Enhanced NVDEC Decoder:** Enabled to leverage Nvidia's advanced decoding implementation.
+* **Hardware Encoding:** Enabled, specifically allowing **HEVC format encoding** for superior bandwidth efficiency. *(Note: AV1 encoding was deliberately left unchecked, as it is natively unsupported by the Pascal/GTX 10-series architecture)*.
+* **Tone Mapping:** Enabled (utilizing the BT.2390 algorithm) to accurately transcode HDR10/DoVi content down to SDR displays without washing out the cinematic colors.
+* **Subtitle Extraction:** Enabled on the fly to prevent the video playback from stalling during text extraction processes.
+* **Throttle Transcodes:** Enabled.
+This is a critical power-management setting that pauses the GPU transcoder once a sufficient playback buffer (configured to 180 seconds) is built, significantly reducing power consumption, thermal output, and preventing continuous 100% GPU utilization.